Video shows moments Chris Watts confesses to killing pregnant wife

 The video, which also included footage of Watts failing a polygraph test when asked if he caused his wife's disappearance, was part of a trove of information related to the August murders released by the Weld County District Attorney.

-He eventually pleaded guilty to killing his whole family in November, in a deal to avoid the death penalty.
+He eventually pleaded guilty this month to killing his whole family, in a deal to avoid the death penalty.
 The girls' bodies had been found submerged in oil and Shanann's body was found buried in a shallow grave on the property of a gas company, where Watts worked.

 WANT BREAKING ALERTS FROM NBC NEWS?
 SIGN UP HERE